esparta-digital/espartadigital-theme/readme.txt

 = Does this theme support any plugins? =

-Esparta digital includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Esparta digital includes support for WooCommerce.

 == Changelog ==